anderzzz/fjarrsyn/docs/source/fjarrsyn_outline.rst

    the environment to the agent.
 Note that the Actuator can return something to the Agent.

-Semantically a chain of actions can be coded as an ordered set of verbs and objects.
-The Sensor senses object, the Interpreter interprets sensory data, the Moulder moulds direction on basis of current beliefs, and the Actuator acts on the environment as directed.
+Semantically a chain of actions can be coded as an ordered set of *verbs and objects*.
+The Sensor senses an external precept, the Interpreter interprets sensory data, the Moulder moulds direction on basis of current beliefs, and the Actuator acts on the environment as directed.
 This enables a compact and semantically meaningful encoding of what an Agent is doing, see more later.

+As described in detail below, a plurality of verbs and objects can be combined into *named clauses*.
+Therefore the verbs above are referred to as *atomic verbs* when it is salient to make the distinction.

 The Agent can also have non-intentional qualities.
 These are encoded in the other entities in the above figure.
 Further details